Staff Infection

 "Staff Infection" is the fifteenth episode of the first season of the American television satirical sitcom Arrested Development.
 It was written by co-producer Brad Copeland and directed by John Fortenberry.
 It originally aired on Fox on March 14, 2004.

 The series, narrated by Ron Howard, follows the Bluths, a formerly wealthy, dysfunctional family, who made their money from property development.
-The Bluth family consists of Michael, his twin sister Lindsay, his older brother Gob, his younger brother Buster, their mother Lucille and father George Sr., as well as Michael's son George Michael, and Lindsay and her husband Tobias' daughter Maeby.
+The Bluth family consists of Michael, his twin sister Lindsay, his older brother Gob, his younger brother Buster, their mother Lucille and father George Sr., Michael's son George Michael, and Lindsay and her husband Tobias' daughter Maeby.
 In the episode, Michael discovers that the family had all been on the company payroll for doing nothing, so he forces them to work.
 Gob and Buster join a construction crew.
 Lindsay becomes Michael's receptionist.
 Annyong works at the banana stand.
 Tobias joins George Sr.'s prison to research an acting role.